akraino-edge-stack/icn/README.md

 # Introduction
 ICN strives to automate the process of installing the local cluster controller to the greatest degree possible – "zero touch installation".
-Most of the work is done simply by booting up the jump server (Local Controller).
-Once booted, the controller is fully provisioned and begins to inspect and provision the bare metal servers, until the cluster is entirely configured.
+Once the jump server (Local Controller) is booted and the compute cluster-specific values are provided, the controller begins to inspect and provision the bare metal servers until the cluster is entirely configured.
 This document shows step-by-step how to configure the network and deployment architecture for the ICN blueprint.

 # License
 Apache license v2.0

 # Deployment Architecture
-The Local Controller is provisioned with the Metal3 Baremetal Operator and Ironic, which enable provisioning of bare metal servers.
+The Local Controller is provisioned with the Cluster API controllers and the Metal3 infrastructure provider, which enable provisioning of bare metal servers.
 The controller has three network connections to the bare metal servers: network A connects bare metal servers, network B is a private network used for provisioning the bare metal servers and network C is the IPMI network, used for control during provisioning.
 In addition, the bare metal servers connect to the network D, the SRIOV network.

 ![Figure 1](figure-1.png)*Figure 1: Deployment Architecture*

 - Net A -- Bare metal network, lab networking for ssh.
-It is used as the control plane for k8s, used by OVN and Flannel for the overlay networking.
+It is used as the control plane for K8s, used by OVN and Flannel for the overlay networking.
 - Net B (internal network) -- Provisioning network used by Ironic to do inspection.